RossKnapman/PersonalWebsiteSource/ESM/poster.md

 {% include image.html url="/ESM/media/Link.png" %}

 "Smoke rings" have been investigated in ferromagnetic systems by [Cooper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.82.1554) in 1998 and [Sutcliffe](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.76.184439) in 2007.
-The figure below by Sutcliffe shows a propagating magnetic vortex with a Hopf idnex of zero.
+The figure below by Sutcliffe shows a propagating magnetic vortex with a Hopf index of zero.
 The time evolution is from left to right, and the different colours represent two different directions of the magnetisation.

 {% include image.html url="/ESM/media/Sutcliffe.png" description="Sutcliffe 2007" %}